Jon9851/ms3-/README.md

 3. Name app and select region
 4. click create app
 5. Install postgres under the resources tab
-6. Insert relevant config vars into heroku, such as IP,PORT,SECRET_KEY, DATABAS_URL
+6. Insert relevant config vars into heroku, such as IP,PORT,SECRET_KEY, DATABASE_URL
 7. You can click connect to github but this project used the CLI method.
 8. Log into heroku via CLI
 9. Create a git remote for heroku